 Lets face it – the wrist is probably not the best place to stick a bunch of sensors.
 Not if we truly want wearables to go mainstream.
-A much better way of integrating connected tech into your daily life is through fabric that covers your body.
+A much better way of integrating connected tech into our daily lives is through fabric that covers the body.
 After all, connected tech is at its best when it is inconspicuous.

 Essential reading: Connected hats – niche or novelty

 Sensors embedded into your everyday wear are in a perfect position to understand the minute workings of your body.
 From monitoring your heat rate to analyzing your sweat and keeping tabs on your breathing.
 The possibilities are endless.
 Best of all, these are items you would have worn anyway, but smarter.
 Which means no extra effort or adjustments to your routine.

 Current generation sensors are either attached to apparel or embedded into the garment itself.
 In the next generation the garment will be the sensor.

 It is safe to say, we can look forward to a not too distant future when having smart clothes in your wardrobe becomes the norm.
 And when this happens, it will make wrist worn fitness trackers obsolete.
 And to the delight of struggling Swiss watch makers, it will also render watches back into fashion items.

 The 20 gram Athos Core collects and analyzes data from the Athos line of clothing which is embedded with micro-EMG sensors.
 And this is what makes this product unique.
 Athos gear can collect and evaluate electrical activity produced by your muscles to show how hard they are working.